-In case the compatibility with the existing train detection systems is not covered by the TSI requirements above, this should be checked at MS level according to the notified national rules by a designated body appointed by the MS. This verification is not in the scope of the TSIs, but is part of the authorisation for placing in service; its result will be indicated in the ERATV by means of reference to these national rules.
+In case the compatibility with the existing train detection systems is not covered by the TSI requirements above, this should be checked at MS level according to the notified national rules by a designated body appointed by the MS. This verification is not in the scope of the TSIs, but is part of the authorisation for placing on the market; its result will be indicated in the ERATV.

+2.4.14.
 Clause 4.2.3.4.2: Running dynamic behaviour

-"(3) The unit shall run safely and produce an acceptable level of track loading when operated within the limits defined by the combination(s) of speed and cant deficiency under the reference conditions set out in the technical document referenced in Annex J-2, index 2."
+"(3) The unit shall run safely and produce an acceptable level of track loading when operated within the limits defined by the combination(s) of speed and cant deficiency under the conditions set out in the specification referenced in Appendix J-I, index 16."